 Hardiness: Zones 3-9.

-Care: Water during droughts but do not treat like it is a perennial needing 1’ water per week.
-Remove the spikes after flowering to maintain vigor.
-Trim back the foliage in the fall when it looks bedraggled.
+Care: Water during droughts; remove the spikes after flowering to maintain vigor; trim back the foliage in the fall when it looks bedraggled.

 Pests and Diseases: None of importance.